vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 5. Right-click the new vSphere Integrated Containers appliance, and select **Edit Settings**.
 5. Hover your pointer over **Hard disk 2**, click the **Remove** button, and check the **Delete files from this datastore** checkbox, and click **OK**.
+6. In the **Storage** view of the vSphere Client, move the disk from the previous appliance into the datastore folder of the new appliance.

+     1. Navigate to the VDMK files of the previous appliance.
+     2. Select the VMDK file with the file name that ends in `_1`
+     3. Click **Move to...**, and move it into the datastore folder of the new appliance.
-5. Right-click the new appliance and select **Edit Settings** again to add the disk from the old appliance to the new appliance.
+5. In the **Hosts and Clusters** view of the vSphere Client, right-click the new appliance and select **Edit Settings** again to add the disk from the old appliance to the new appliance.

    - Flex-based vSphere Web Client: Click the **New device** drop-down menu, select **Existing Hard Disk**, and click **Add**.
    - HTML5 vSphere Client: Click the **Add New Device** button and select **Existing Hard Disk**.
-6. Navigate to the VDMK files of the previous appliance, select the VMDK file with the file name that ends in `_1`, and click **OK**.
+6. Navigate to the datastore folder into which you moved the disk, select the VMDK file from the previous appliance, and click **OK**.
 7. Expand **New Hard Disk** and make sure that the Virtual Device Node for the disk is set to **SCSI(0:1)**, then click **OK**.
 9. Power on the new vSphere Integrated Containers appliance and note its address.